Clearlingo Editing and Proofreading

 BUT Erasmus’ – classical names traditionally use an apostrophe only

-With a plural noun that ends in s (as most do), always use an apostrophe only to indicate possession.
-This also helps pronunciation.
+With a plural noun that ends in s (as most do), always use just an apostrophe to indicate possession.

 The foxes’ hole – the hole belonging to the foxes